 Cboe Global Markets recently announced it would be delisting its Bitcoin futures contract (available to approved clients on the thinkorswim platform from TD Ameritrade under the symbol /XBT).
-The June contract will be the last month for trading.
+The June contract was the last month for trading.
 For clients with approval, TD Ameritrade has just opened trading in the CME Bitcoin futures contract (traded under the symbol /BTC), with /BTC equaling five Bitcoins.
 The new offering will be exactly the same as it has been for the Cboe contract, specifically:

 Want more information?
 Please refer to the TD Ameritrade Bitcoin futures page.

 Like any investment, trading futures carries risk.
 Futures allow traders to control contracts with big “notional values” while only putting up a fraction of those values in buying power, or margin.
 This is more commonly referred to as leverage.
 Keep in mind, however, that greater leverage can create greater losses in the event of an adverse market movement.
 Use of leverage isn't necessarily suitable for all investors.

 Something else to keep in mind if you’re considering futures is that unlike stocks, a futures contract has a finite life.
 A stock can be purchased, placed in an account, and held for the long term.
 In contrast, a futures contract is a much more attentive trade; at some point, the futures contract will expire and cease to exist.
 If you’re not ready to take a more active role in your investing, futures might not be for you.